 Never Never Never leave baby unattended in an infant car seat.
 Injury and death have occurred from accidents related to car seat carriers being left unattended while the baby slept.
 Also, never leave the carrier on a soft surface like a bed or couch to avoid a rollover suffocation hazard, or on a high surface like a countertop to avoid a fall.

 As you would expect, crash tests play a key role in the basic performance of car seats, and also in differentiating products.
-To that end, each car seat must pass a Federal crash test safety standard administered by the National Highway Transportation Safety Administration (NHTSA).
+Each car seat must pass a Federal crash test safety standard.
+This test is administered by NHTSA, the National Highway Transportation Safety Administration.
 To pass the standard each seat must be subjected to crash testing in a facility designed to simulate collisions using a sled and crash test baby dummies.
 These sled based tests utilize data from sensors implanted in the test dummies that measure the amount of force exerted on dummy baby's head and chest based on a 30 mile an hour collision simulation.

 The good news for parents is that these Federal safety requirements ensure that every seat sold in the US provides at least a basic level of crash protection, and thus can be considered safe.